 How do I object to a planning application?

-Q: How do I successfully object to a planning application my neighbour has put in for a double storey extension to the side of their house?
-Can one of your planning experts give me a steer on the most important factors planners take into account when deciding?
+How do I successfully object to a planning application?
+My neighbour is planning an extension.
+Can one of your planning experts give me a steer as to the most important factors planners take into account.

 If you feel that some or all of these would arise from the proposed extension, they are material considerations in the determination of an application, and I would recommend writing to the case officer explaining your concerns about the proposal and the impact your feel it would have on these matters: outlook, light and privacy.
 If you also feel that the design of the extension looks too dominant and overbearing in terms of the host building and also the character of built form in your street, then this is also a valid planning issue to raise.